Graduate Certificate in Child and Family Advocacy

 The Advanced Graduate Certificate in Child and Family Advocacy will provide students with the opportunity to develop skills to better advocate for the families, children and communities they serve.
 Students will acquire greater knowledge of the regulatory environment and processes (both governmental and private) in the areas in which they work and will be better able to network within those environments.
 More specifically, students in this certificate should gain analytical skills regarding community and institutional organizations, historical and cultural differences in human development and of power relations and justice.
 They should be able to apply these skills in a “service learning” environment, in addition to demonstrating critical thinking and graduate-level writing skills in the online-classroom environment.

 Courses are taught online and students may begin the certificate program in the fall, spring or summer terms.

 Required Courses and Suggested Sequence

 Human Service Policy

-In this course, students will examine how social policy influences, and is influenced by, the way in which human service functions, service populations, outcomes and resources are publicly and privately defined, identified, secured, and measured.
+In this course, students will examine how social policy influences, and is influenced by, how human service functions, service populations, outcomes and resources are publicly and privately defined, identified, secured and measured.
 Students will examine the interactional effects of social policy and human services at organizational and professional levels.
 By semester's end, students should be capable of effectively analyzing or deconstructing any human services agency or concept in current social policy.

 Students examine the institution of the family through the lens of cultural values and as an area for policy decisions.
 Topics raised in the course consider how the family unit has evolved over time, the cultural values that shape not only how family is viewed, but also how that view shapes policy decisions that affect the family and the impact that these policy decisions have upon both families and the larger society.